Generic name: desonide topical [ DES-oh-nide ]

-DesOwen (desonide topical) side effects
+DesOwen side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-blurred vision, or seeing halos around lights;
+blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-Common side effects may include:
+Common side effects of DesOwen may include:

 stinging or burning of treated skin;

-dry, scaly, or peeling skin;
+dry, scaly, or oily skin;

-folliculitis (redness or crusting around your hair follicles).
+redness or crusting around your hair follicles.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect DesOwen (desonide topical)?
+What other drugs will affect DesOwen?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied desonide.
+Medicine used on the skin is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about DesOwen (desonide topical)